-Join Mike Rankin for an in-depth discussion in this video Using libraries and snippets, part of Creating Long Documents with InDesign CC.
+Join Mike Rankin for an in-depth discussion in this video Using libraries and snippets, part of InDesign: Creating Long Documents.

 - In your long documents you probably have at least a few common design elements that don't always appear at the same locations on the page or maybe you need to share page elements with someone else or you need to use a set of page elements across multiple publications.
 If any of this sounds familiar, you should be using libraries or snippets.
 First let's talk about creating snippets and library items.
 To create a snippet, I can select a page item.
 And I can choose file, export, and format, I'll choose snippet.